 Why it matters:

-As a sales manager, knowing the average deal size of opportunities coming in will help you accurately forecast revenue and predict your ability to meet or exceed budget.
-Marketing can use this information as well to know what market segment to tailor their advertising efforts to.
+As a sales manager, knowing the average deal size of opportunities coming in will help you accurately forecast revenue and predict your ability to meet or exceed sales targets.

 3. Highest priority accounts for closing